python-poetry/poetry/docs/dependency-specification.md

 ```

 Sometimes you may instead want to use a direct origin dependency for specific conditions
-(i.e. a compiled package that is not available on PyPI for a certain platform/architecture) while
+(i.e., a compiled package that is not available on PyPI for a certain platform/architecture) while
 falling back on source repositories in other cases.
 In this case you should explicitly ask for your
 dependency to be satisfied by another `source`.
 For example:
 ```toml